lotwd/react-diagonal-container/README.md

 background | string | 'black' | sets the background color behind the tilted element

 ### Note*:
-Either containerBackground or containerTopBackgroundColor and containerBottomBackgroundColor are required
+Either containerBackground or containerTopBackgroundColor and containerBottomBackgroundColor are require